Electric plugs surrounding a Salesforce logo, representing Salesforce integrations.

 Companies that rely on Outlook, and often move data from Outlook into Salesforce.
 Most of the time, this will be contact information that comes in by email.
 Otherwise, you’d have to manually copy this information into Salesforce.

-G Suite
+Google Suite

 If your company prefers Google to Microsoft, you can still integrate your CRM and email.

 By putting Gmail and Salesforce in touch, you’ll be able to work with Salesforce data within your inbox, make Salesforce records with email data, and automatically include Gmail customer correspondence in your CRM.
+With the right template, you can even use Google Sheets to centralize all your Salesforce data.

 All that adds up to a more productive, efficient, and less stressed-out team.